qeaml/mkproj/README.md

   If none of the above are specified, no LICENSE file is created.

 Miscellaneous options:
-  /force   - Override existing project on name conflict /verbose - Print additional information
+  /force  - Override existing project on name conflict /v      - Print additional information
+  /update - Check for updates

-Some of these options may be provided by a config.txt file located in (ProgramData)\qeaml\mkproj Your config.txt is located at:
+Some of these options may be provided by a config.txt file located in AppData\qeaml\mkproj Your config.txt is located at:
-C:\Users\...\AppData\Roaming\qeaml\mkproj\config.txt
+C:\Users\USER\AppData\Roaming\qeaml\mkproj\config.txt

 You are using mkproj v1.0